 In the middle of these challenging and rapidly evolving times, MSEA, NEA, and all of our local offices are here to support you and the students we serve.
 All students and educators deserve safe, healthy learning and working environments.

-With schools closed for weeks, food insecurity among our impoverished students is a real concern.
-Thankfully, school systems are stepping up to provide meals for students who need them.
 Click here for links by jurisdiction of where and when meals are available.
 Click here for more information on food benefits for students who qualify for free and reduced-price meals (click here for a Spanish-language version of the same information).

 We are holding a frequent updates via Facebook Live, typically every other Wednesdays at 8 p.m. featuring MSEA President Cheryl Bost and MSEA General Counsel Kristy Anderson, called “Educate at 8.”
 You don’t need a Facebook account to watch; just click here to head over to the MSEA Facebook page and watch online.
 This is your time to get answers, ask questions, and bring up your concerns.
 We’re going to cover what we know about the top questions we’re getting from members and will do our best to answer as many questions as we can.